 - Turmeric bug soda cannot be made with powdered turmeric.
 If you are unable to find fresh turmeric, I recommend making ginger beer and adding 2 Tbsp of powdered turmeric to the ferment.

 - The amount of sugar used will affect the final sweetness of the beverage.
 Using 3 Tbsp of sugar is necessary to properly carbonate.
 Add more sugar if you enjoy sweet beverages.
 Turmeric soda cannot be made with alternative sweeteners, maple syrup, or honey.
+It needs sucrose to thrive.

 - Use swing-top beer bottles or plastic pop bottles which will be able to handle the carbonation.
 Decorative bottles aren’t strong enough and might break.